 - Well Checks: If you are more than 15 minutes late for a Well Check, you will be asked to reschedule your appointment for a later date.

 - Sick Visits: If you are more than 10 minutes late for a Sick Visit, we will attempt to accommodate your child on a “work in” basis.
 If appointment availability permits, please be aware that longer wait times may occur.
+You may be asked to reschedule depending on the circumstances.

 - Nurse Visits: If you are more than 10 minutes late for a Nurse Visit, we will attempt to accommodate your child on a “work in” basis.
 If appointment availability permits, please be aware that longer wait times may occur.